gitter-badger/api-star/README.md

     $ coreapi action day_of_week --param date 1979-03-04
     {"day": "Sunday"}

-## Testing.
+## Testing

-Test view functions directly:
+Call API functions directly:

     assert day_of_week(date='2000-01-01') == {'day': 'Saturday'}

-Use a `TestSession` object to simulate calling your API with the `requests` library:
+Use `TestSession` to call into your API using the `requests` library:

     from api_star.test import TestSession
     from my_project import app